Review Your Data

 CREATE FOLDER IN LITIGATION

-You will be prompted to enter the Folder Name, abbreviation, and select an editor color.
-After completing the folder creation form click Create.
+Navigate to your Litigation database and go to DOCUMENTS at the top of your screen.
+Click the green Create Folder button.
+You will be prompted to enter the folder name, abbreviation, and select an editor color.
+After completing the folder creation form, click Create.

 CREATE DOCUMENT ISSUE IN LITIGATION

-In addition to adding accessibility to creating folders, we also added the opportunity to edit/inactivate Folders from the REVIEW tab and edit/inactivate Folders or Document Issues from the DOCUMENTS tabs.
+In addition to adding accessibility to creating folders, we also added the opportunity to edit/inactivate folders from the REVIEW tab and edit/inactivate folders or document issues from the DOCUMENTS tabs.
 This will only give further flexibility in managing your case organization.

 EDIT OR INACTIVATE FOLDER IN DISCOVERY